Are Dryers Bad for the Environment? 6 Facts You Should Know

 If you have space in your yard, then the most sustainable way to dry your clothes is on a clothes line.

-This completely eliminates the need to use electricity.
+This completely eliminates the need to use electricity and avoids greenhouse gas emissions.

-It is also gentler than putting your clothes in a dryer, so it can reduce microfiber pollution too.
+Moreover, since it is gentler than putting your clothes in a dryer, it will also reduce microfiber pollution and make your clothes last longer.

 Electric Clothes Horse